MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Record heap snapshots using the Memory tool
+# Record heap snapshots using the Memory tool ("Heap snapshot" profiling type)

 Use the heap profiler in the **Memory** tool to do the following: